Fall of Outremer: The destruction of the remaining cities

-The Last Battles
+The last battles

 The Mamluks occupied Haifa without opposition on 30 July 1291 and destroyed the monasteries on Mount Carmel and slew their monks.
 There remained two Templar castles in the region, but in neither strong enough to withstand the Mamluks, and Tortosa was evacuated on 3 August and Château Pèlerin on the 14 August.
 All that was left to the Templars was their island fortress at Ruad, two miles off Tortosa.
 There they maintained their hold for twelve more years, only quitting the island in 1302, when the whole future of the Order began to be in doubt.

 Ghazan, the Mongol ruler of the Ilkhanate, sought a Franco-Mongol alliance.

 When Nicholas IV learned of the fall of Acre, he wrote to Arghun, asking him to be baptized and to fight against the Mamluks.
 But Arghun had died on 10 March 1291, followed by Nicholas on 4 April 1292, effectively ending their efforts towards combined action.
 Then, Mamluk sultan Khalil was assassinated on 14 December 1293.
 Nicholas was succeeded by Celestine V after a two-year papal election, resigning five months later.
 He was then succeeded by Boniface VIII who would serve as pope from 1296 to 1303.
 As Ilkhan, Arghun was followed in rapid succession by his half-brother Gaykhatu and then cousin Baydu.
 Stability was restored when Arghun's son Ghazan took power in 1295, who converted to Islam to secure cooperation from other influential Mongols.
 Despite being a Muslim, Ghazan maintained good relations with his Christian vassal states including Cilician Armenia and Georgia.
 Khalil was succeeded by his brother an-Nasir Muhammad in December 1293.